psas/lv3.1-airframe/README.md

 Please see the CERN OHL v.1.2 for applicable conditions.

 ## cad
 All the computer aided design (CAD) files involved in the airframe is in this folder.
-The following parts can be found in this folder:
-* commercial off the shelf components (COTS)
-  - These files are all manufactured provided and not owned by PSAS, however it is in the repo to help clarify PSAS designs.
-* layup templates
-  - Templates made to assist in cutting appropiate carbon fiber and nomex layers for modules B and C to aid in the layout process.
-Design journal can be found [here](https://docs.google.com/document/d/1Os_mgdvX-xlpNA5_TTuyKTH5s2XwF5QlSnMKPRlPtjE/edit?usp=sharing).
-* build
-  - Where we put our files before they get machined as an easy place to go to when we want to check what our current physical parts look like.
-Organizes both the STEP and technical drawings.
-* bulkheads
-  - Directory where all the files related to the bulkhead are.
-A bulkhead is a dividing barrier between modules.
-A design journal for the bulkhead can be found [here](https://docs.google.com/document/d/1OEyzK1N2RJoIQbxRXQRS35BUAtLPPHPcPFbIrotuAhM/edit?usp=sharing).
-* coupling
-  - Directory which contains all the files regarding to the LV3.1 coupling system used to connect the LV3.1 modules together.
-* fincan
-  - Directory contains files describing the fin cannister, such as the bracket for the layup jig, the layup rig.
-Also includes images.
-* fins
-  - Directory containing all the files regarding our fins.
-* modules
-* nose
-* passthrough
-* rail mount
-* templates
-* thrust flange
-* airframe bracket jig
+Details of each folder in the directory can be found in the readme section of this directory.
+Most of our CAD modeling here is done and saved as solidworks files

 ## doc
+This directory contains all the files documents regarding airframe, specifically documentation for layup processes.

 ## sim
+This directory contains all the simulations for LV3.1, such as rocket simulations.

 ## test
+This directory contains all the testing data for LV3.1, such as any axial load tests performed.

 ## tools
+This directory contains all information regarding generic tooling we use for LV3.1.